wang790222/jungle-rails/README.md

 6. Create .env file based on .env.example
 7. Sign up for a Stripe account
 8. Put Stripe (test) keys into appropriate .env vars
+9. Put Sendgrid keys into appropriate .env vars
-9. Put Admin account&password into appropriate .env vars
+10. Put Admin account&password into appropriate .env vars
-10. Run `bin/rails s -b 0.0.0.0` to start the server
+11. Run `bin/rails s -b 0.0.0.0` to start the server

 ## Stripe Testing

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.

 More information in their docs: <https://stripe.com/docs/testing#cards>

+## Sendgrid

+Goto https://app.sendgrid.com/ sign up an account Update SENDGRID_API_KEY in .env by your key

 ## Dependencies